Executive Summary

 Datarails

 Datarails' UX lives in Excel via the add-in and extends to a web interface for dashboards, Storyboards, close management and other modules.
 The Storyboard experience for executive reporting is polished and purpose-built.
-Because Datarails wraps around existing Excel models, the initial onboarding friction is low.
+Because Datarails wraps around existing Excel models, onboarding friction is low.

 Datarails does not support Google Sheets.
 If your team uses Google Sheets, Datarails is not an option.

-What this means for buyers: Both are easy to adopt within Excel.
+Both are easy to adopt within Excel.
 Cube has the edge for Google Sheets users.
 Datarails has the edge for teams that need UX across multiple finance workflows beyond FP&A.

 Integrations & Data Management